/kcp-go

 Introduction

-This library intents to provide a smooth, resilient, ordered, error-checked and anonymous delivery of streams over UDP packets, it has been battle-tested with opensource project kcptun.
-Millions of devices(from low-end MIPS routers to high-end servers) have deployed kcp-go powered program in a variety of forms like online games, live broadcasting, file synchronization and network acceleration.
+This library is designed to provide smooth, resilient, ordered, error-checked and anonymous delivery of streams over UDP packets.
+It has been battle-tested with the open-source project kcptun.
+Millions of devices, ranging from low-end MIPS routers to high-end servers, have deployed kcp-go-powered programs in various applications, including online games, live broadcasting, file synchronization, and network acceleration.

 Lastest Release